 - Saddlebags or racks.
 Most motorcycles have no on-bike storage.
-Scooters however, have a small storage compartment, and many have a lidded and lockable space large enough to swallow up a helmet or small bag of groceries.
-To carry anything on a motorcycle, you might want to consider saddlebags, rear top case with rack usually mounted over the rear wheel behind the seat, or side panniers (hard case) mountings.
+Scooters however, have a small storage compartment as well as a lockable space large enough to swallow up a helmet or small bag of groceries.
+To carry anything on a motorcycle, you might want to consider saddlebags, rear top-case with rack usually mounted over the rear wheel behind the seat, or side panniers (hard case) mountings.

 - ABS – Anti-lock braking system.
 This is still optional but most new motorcycle models will come with ABS as it will be a must have standard shortly on all bikes.

 - Windscreen or fairing.
 These supply extra protection from the wind and rain, and they can make highway riding less tiring.

 - Crash bars hoop-shaped bars mounted on the frame can help protect riders in a spill by keeping the weight of the bike off the rider’s body.

 Here’s a quick run-down of model types available.
 Keep in mind there are variations in form to each of these categories, but the following represent the basic standard of motorcycle styles.

 Small Scooters Small scooters with engines 50cc or less, are some of the smallest, lightest, and easiest gas powered road approved models.
 They are easy to handle, and maintain.
 They’re usually among the least expensive to buy and ensure.
 The transmission is CVT automatic with electric start (and usually an additional kick-starter as a backup).
 They provide a comfy chair-like seating position unlike a standard motorcycle.
 They’re not high power and usually have a top speed of 60 to 100kmph (50cc).
 Registration and licensing requirements vary by country.